How to Conduct a Technical SEO Audit of Your Site

 A link from one article to a related one tells Google’s crawlers that the second one is relevant and should be indexed, and a link to your home page makes it easy for Google to navigate and discover new pages on your site.

 However, internal links can get broken for several reasons: The pages they link to could have been moved or deleted, or the URL could have changed.

 Broken internal links result in poor indexability.
 Your technical SEO audit should include internal links in the checklist.

 Here are some internal link factors you should watch out for:

-- Click depth: This counts the number of times a user should click from any given page on your site to reach your home page.
+- Click depth: This counts the number of times a user should click from any page on your site to reach your home page.
 You should keep this number as low as possible – 3 clicks or less is preferred.